top of page

-The right pricing can generate interest, drive sales, and attract new customers.
-Hence, it can also be used as a marketing strategy.
+Proper pricing can generate interest, boost sales, and attract new customers, making it a powerful marketing strategy.

 A. How to arrive at a price?

-Cost-plus pricing is a commonly used pricing strategy.
-However, not when it comes to SaaS products.
-In cost-plus pricing we bring together all the contributing costs and add a fixed percentage over and above it.
-However, when it comes to SaaS products, companies prefer to price products according to their value (i.e. value-based pricing), not their cost.
-In addition, prospective customers feel the need to experience the product before making the purchase.
+Cost-plus pricing is common, but less so for SaaS products.
+In cost-plus pricing we add all contributing costs and add a fixed percentage over and above it.
+For SaaS products, companies often price products based on their value (i.e. value-based pricing), rather than their cost.
+Additionally, potential customers often prefer to experience the product prior to making a purchase decision.

-Value-based pricing: In this strategy, we base our product’s price on what the customer believes it’s worth.
-Five steps to execute this pricing strategy i) find the price of comparable products ii) identify how our product is different from them iii) place a financial value on these differences iv) make sure the value to the customer is higher than costs v) justify the price to customers, which might include reaching out to them.
+Value-based pricing: In this approach, we determine the pricing of our product based on the perceived value to the customer.
+Five steps to execute this pricing strategy i) find the price of comparable products ii) identify how our product is different from them iii) place a financial value on these differences iv) ensure customer value exceeds costs v) justify the price to customers, which might include reaching out to them.

 Other pricing strategies include:

-Penetration pricing: This strategy is the opposite of price skimming.
-In this case the market is saturated with similar products.
+Penetration pricing: This approach is opposite of price skimming.
+In this case, the market is saturated with similar products.
 Therefore, companies set a low price to enter.
 And raise it later.
 Initial low price makes the product stand out.

-Competitive analysis: A detailed competitive analysis will help us understand how our competitors are pricing similar digital products.
-We need to price our product based on the value we offer compared to our competitors.
-We can then choose a pricing that is below or above the competition (closely linked to value-based pricing).
+Competitive analysis: A comprehensive competitive analysis can provide insights into how competitors are pricing their digital products.
+We price the product either below or above the competition (closely linked to value-based pricing).

-Test price points and iterate: In this strategy, we test different price points and adopt new creative methods to showcase features.
-In addition, new calls to action (CTA) and a bonus offer will increase the chances of conversion.
+Test various price points and iterate: In this approach, we test different price points and adopt creative ways to showcase product features.
+Calls to action (CTA), bonus offers etc. can convert potential customers.

-Note: For all the above strategies we can incorporate an element of psychology wherever applicable.
+Note: For all the above strategies, we can incorporate an element of psychology.
 Psychological pricing refers to a method of pricing items to make them appear like a bargain.
 Consider pricing them at $29, $59, and $89 instead of $30, $60, and $90.

 B. Pricing models:

-Refer to blog 87 to look at the different recurring revenue streams (i.e., subscription, usage, seat-sharing).
-With each of the three streams we can adopt the following pricing models:
+Refer blog 87 for different recurring revenue streams (i.e., subscription, usage, seat-sharing).
+For each recurring revenue stream, we can adopt the following pricing models:

 Tier pricing: Offer tier-based pricing based on varying levels of service, features etc. Demonstrate the differences between tiers by using a comparison chart.

 Trial period: Most companies offer a 7-day, 21-day, or 30-day free trial.
-Automate the process to contact customers whose free trials are expiring to remind them to renew.
-Also consider adding a special offer to those who do renew before the trial ends. (refer to blog 89 for more on this topic).
+Automate the process to notify customers about the expiration of their free trials and remind them to renew.
+Also consider adding a special offer to those who do renew before the trial ends. (refer blog 89 for more).

 Freemium: A method of offering a basic version of a product for free and charging for additional premium features.
 By offering a free version, customers can experience the product.
-If a product is new to the market, this is a great way to make inroads (refer to blog 89 for more on this topic).
+If a product is new to the market, this is a great way to make inroads (refer blog 89 for more).

 Money-back guarantee: Guarantees reduce the risks for prospective customers.
 If the product adds value, we will see very few returns.